 Note: this blog post is also available in French.

-Internal oversight of a police service is key to ensuring its smooth functioning.
+Internal control of a police service is key to ensuring its smooth functioning.
 It also meets the criteria of accountability, a key characteristic of security sector reform (SSR).
 SSR aims to not only improve the effectiveness of security and justice services, but also to enhance their accountability and good governance.

 Given the central role of the police in service provision to the population, its direct interaction with the public and the powers that are typically conferred to the police, it is vital to ensure that police officers adhere to high standards of quality and behaviour in their work.
-Internal oversight can help ensure that these standards are met, thereby preventing inappropriate behaviour or practices, abuse of power and corruption.
-Ideally, the work of an internal oversight body should be complemented by independent external oversight mechanisms.
+Internal control can help ensure that these standards are met, thereby preventing inappropriate behaviour or practices, abuse of power and corruption.
+Ideally, the work of an internal control body should be complemented by independent external oversight mechanisms.

 Vest the inspectorate’s personnel with the legal authority to conduct judicial investigation.